babies are born worldwide with a congenital heart defect

 of them will not live to see their first birthday

 Congenital Heart Disease (CHD) is a defect in the heart that a baby is born with.
 It affects 1 in 100 births around the world and can be treated with an invasive/non-invasive heart operation at birth depending on the type of heart defect.

 Muntada Aid believes ignoring this deadly killer is tantamount to a death sentence on the many babies afflicted with this disease.
-Which is why the Little Hearts project exists.
-The Little Hearts project is the largest heart treatment project of its kind in the world, sending a team of more than 30 heart professionals each time carrying out on average 60 operations.

 The impact of this project is far reaching; aiming to leave a lasting footprint not only on the children that are treated through it, but also on the local medical staff who receive beneficial training from our experienced team, guaranteeing a future of more capable health personnel.